mkhlrmnv/sunny-robot-arm/README.md

 # Sunny Robot Arm 🌞🤖

 A precision solar tracking robotic arm system that automatically follows the sun's path throughout the day.
 This 2-DOF robotic arm mounted on a linear rail uses advanced kinematics calculations to track solar positions while maintaining safety through collision detection.
+At the end arm has RGB LED lamp that aj## 📊 Monitoring

+### Web Dashboard Features

-At the end arm has RGB LED lamp that ajust its brightness and color based on the solar position and system status.
+- Real-time 3D robot visualization while executing pathits brightness and color based on the solar position and system status.
 This features allow robot to simulate effect of the sunlight on office enviroment, which is then used in the Aalto University research to study the impact of natural light on human well-being and productivity in house automation and smart buildings.

 Project is Build by Mikhail Romanov and Jaakko Aalto completely from scratch.
 Only motors, drivers, linear rail and arms aluminion profile were bought, all the rest is custom made by first desigining parts in CAD, then manufacturing them using multiple metalworking techniques like CNC milling, water cutting and metal turning or 3D printing for smaller parts.

 ## 🌟 Features

 - **Automated Solar Tracking**: Follows the sun's path automatically using astronomical calculations
-- **Adjusting RGB LED Lamp**: Simulates sunlight effects with dynamic color and brightness
+- **Smart RGB LED Lamp**: WLED-controlled end effector with dynamic color and brightness that can be controlled via web browser, mobile app, or automatically synchronized with robot movements
 - **Precise Kinematics**: Forward and inverse kinematics for accurate positioning
 - **Safety Systems**: Built-in collision detection and safety boundary enforcement
 - **Web Interface**: Real-time control and monitoring via Flask web application